oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 SEED_USER_NAME={yourOktaUserName}
 ```

-In this example I used SQLite because its easy and compact.
-But one of the cool things about Prisma and most ORMs is that they are built to support many databases.
-The boilerplate code includes comments about how to configure your application for other database servers.
+In this example, I used SQLite because it's easy and compact.
+But one of the cool things about Prisma and most ORMs is that they can support many databases.
+The boilerplate code includes comments about configuring your application for other database servers.
 Feel free to use what you feel most comfortable with and use the appropriate connection string.

-The `SEED_USER_NAME` setting is used in your seed data.
-You want to make sure that it's the same as the Okta username you sign in to.
-This will allow the application to associate your logged-in user with the data that you will seed into your database.
+Your seed data will use the `SEED_USER_NAME` setting.
+You want to ensure that it's the same as the Okta username with which you sign in.
+This will allow the application to associate your logged-in user with the data you will seed into your database.

 Next, update your `package.json` file with the following code.

 ```JSON
 {